 Anyone considering an implant should talk to a few medical specialists and an experienced surgeon, says the NIDCD.

 People who decide on an implant will have tests, such as x-rays, and other medical evaluations to determine the cause and degree of their hearing loss.

 The surgery usually requires general anesthesia, which makes the person unconscious during the surgery.
-It takes three to five hours to place the electrodes and receiver.
-The surgeon will cut the skin behind the ear and drill a hole in the bone, then thread the electrodes into the inner ear.
-The receiver is placed in the bone, and the cut is stitched shut.
+It takes a few hours to place the electrodes and receiver.

 After two to four weeks of healing, the microphone, processor and transmitter are connected to the system.
 The processor is programmed by testing the effect of each separate electrode.